mtozzo/achievers-api-tutorial/tutorial/step7.md

 }
 ```

-and update the export section as follows:
+And update the export section as follows:

 ```diff
 export {